teeaarbee/blog-hugo/content/posts/dot-theory.md

 -	**Spend time and energy** on any particular task and you have your dots.
 -	It is *impossible to spend time and energy and not get any dots* in return.

-So in a way, *neuroscientifically* you can say dots are an **output of neurons firing** in our brain, and The higher the neuron firing rate, the stronger the connections that they build.
+So in a way, *neuroscientifically* you can say dots are an **output of neurons firing** in our brain, and the more a particular set of neurons fire, the stronger the connections that they build become.

 This brings me to my next point